Woree, Queensland: Education

-Woree State School is a government primary (Prep-6) school for boys and girls at Cnr Rigg & Windarra Streets.
+Woree State School is a government primary (Prep-6) school for boys and girls at the corner of Rigg Street and Windarra Streets.
 In 2018, the school had an enrolment of 687 students with 56 teachers (51 full-time equivalent) and 37 non-teaching staff (27 full-time equivalent).
 It includes a special education program.

 St Gerard Majella Primary School is a Catholic primary (Prep-6) school for boys and girls at 63 Anderson Road.
 In 2018, the school had an enrolment of 389 students with 28 teachers (21 full-time equivalent) and 20 non-teaching staff (14 full-time equivalent).

 Cairns State Special School is a primary and secondary (Prep-12) school for boys and girls at Windarra Street.
 It provides individualised education to students with special needs.
 In 2018, the school had an enrolment of 63 students with 23 teachers (20 full-time equivalent) and 27 non-teaching staff (19 full-time equivalent).

-Woree State High School is a government secondary (7-12) school for boys and girls at Rigg Street.
+Woree State High School is a government secondary (7–12) school for boys and girls at Rigg Street.
 In 2018, the school had an enrolment of 923 students with 88 teachers (82 full-time equivalent) and 54 non-teaching staff (44 full-time equivalent).
 It includes a special education program.
 T It has a SchoolTech campus at the Cairns TAFE campus in neighbouring Manunda for Years 11 and 12 students, allowing students to combine vocational education with senior secondary schooling.

-St Mary's Catholic College is a Catholic secondary (7-12) school for boys and girls at 53 Anderson Road.
+St Mary's Catholic College is a Catholic secondary (7–12) school for boys and girls at 53 Anderson Road.
 In 2018, the school had an enrolment of 874 students with 70 teachers (67 full-time equivalent) and 53 non-teaching staff (40 full-time equivalent).